jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Lab

 Using the virtual machines you installed in the previous chapter, Fedora Workstation and Ubuntu Desktop, you will now install additional software, themes, desktop environments, and window managers.
-You will combine screenshots of this newly installed software into a single document for submission.
+You will combine screenshots of this newly installed software using the provided template for submission.
 We will be focusing on package based installs in the first part of the lab.

 #### GNOME Extensions